Property (T) for groups graded by root systems: Steinberg groups over commutative rings

 Let $\Phi$ be a reduced irreducible classical root system of rank $\geq 2$ and $R$ a finitely generated ring (which is commutative if $\Phi$ is not of type $A$).
 By Proposition~\ref{strongclassical} the standard grading $\{X_{\alpha}\}$ of $\St_{\Phi}(R)$ is strong, so to prove property $(T)$ it suffices to check relative property $(T)$ for each of the pairs $(\St_{\Phi}(R),X_{\alpha})$.
 However, in order to obtain a good bound for the Kazhdan constant of $\St_{\Phi}(R)$ with respect to a finite generating set of the form $\Sigma_{\Phi}(T)$ (as defined in Proposition~\ref{standgenset}), we need to proceed slightly differently.

-We shall use a good reduction of $\Phi$ to a root system of rank $2$ (of type $A_2, B_2,BC_2$ or $G_2$) described in \S~\ref{goodreductions}.
-Proposition~\ref{strongclassical} implies that the coarsened grading $\{Y_{\beta}\}$ of $\St_{\Phi}(R)$ is also strong, so Theorem~\ref{th:relativeT_wrt_ root subgroup} can be applied to this grading, this time yielding a much better Kazhdan constant.
+We shall use a good reduction of $\Phi$ to a root system of rank $2$ (of type $A_2$, $B_2$, $BC_2$ or $G_2$) described in~\S~\ref{goodreductions}.
+Proposition~\ref{strongclassical} implies that the coarsened grading $\{Y_{\beta}\}$ of $\St_{\Phi}(R)$ is also strong, so Theorem~\ref{th:relativeT_wrt_ root subgroup} can be applied to this grading, this time yielding a much better bound for the Kazhdan constant.

 To complete the proof of property $(T)$ for $\St_{\Phi}(R)$ we still need to establish relative property $(T)$, this time for the pairs $(\St_{\Phi}(R),Y_{\beta})$.
 Qualitatively, this is not any harder than proving relative $(T)$ for $(\St_{\Phi}(R),X_{\alpha})$; however, we also need to explicitly estimate the corresponding Kazhdan ratios (which will affect the eventual bound for the Kazhdan constant of $\St_{\Phi}(R)$ with respect to a finite generating set). .12cm